apalala/grako/README.rst

 Based Rules
 -----------

 Rules may now extend previously defined rules using the ``<`` operator.
-The following declarations:
+The following set of declarations:

     base **=** *exp1* **;**

     extended **<** base **=** *exp2* **;**

-Have the same effect as defining *extended* as:
+Has the same effect as defining *extended* as:

     extended **=** *exp1* *exp2* **;**